Pixel Camera: Functions

-Like most camera applications, Google Camera offers different usage modes allowing the user to take different types of photo or video.
+Like most camera applications, Pixel Camera offers different usage modes allowing the user to take different types of photo or video.

 Slow Motion

-Slow motion video can be captured in Google Camera at either 120 or, on supported devices, 240 frames per second.
+Slow motion video can be captured in Pixel Camera at either 120 or, on supported devices, 240 frames per second.

 Panorama

-Panoramic photography is also possible with Google Camera.
+Panoramic photography is also possible with Pixel Camera.
 Four types of panoramic photo are supported; Horizontal, Vertical, Wide-angle and Fisheye.
 Once the Panorama function is selected, one of these four modes can be selected at a time from a row of icons at the top of the screen.

 Photo Sphere

-Google Camera allows the user to create a 'Photo Sphere', a 360-degree panorama photo, originally added in Android 4.2 in 2012.
+Pixel Camera allows the user to create a 'Photo Sphere', a 360-degree panorama photo, originally added in Android 4.2 in 2012.
 These photos can then be embedded in a web page with custom HTML code or uploaded to various Google services.

+The Pixel 8 released without the feature, the first Pixel phone not to have the feature, and thus leading many to believe that the feature has been discontinued.

 Portrait

 Portrait mode (called Lens Blur previous to the release of the Pixel line) offers an easy way for users to take 'selfies' or portraits with a Bokeh effect, in which the subject of the photo is in focus and the background is slightly blurred.
 This effect is achieved via the parallax information from dual-pixel sensors when available (such as the Pixel 2 and Pixel 3), and the application of machine learning to identify what should be kept in focus and what should be blurred out.
 Portrait mode was introduced on the Pixel 2.

 Additionally, a "face retouching" feature can be activated which cleans up blemishes and other imperfections from the subject's skin.

 The Pixel 4 featured an improved Portrait mode, the machine learning algorithm uses parallax information from the telephoto and the Dual Pixels, and the difference between the telephoto camera and wide camera to create more accurate depth maps.
 For the front facing camera, it uses the parallax information from the front facing camera and IR cameras.
 The blur effect is applied at the Raw stage before the tone-mapping stage for more realistic SLR-like bokeh effect.